Tejeda Negra beech forest in Cantalojas, Guadalajara

 What you need to know

-The Cantalojas Livestock Fair used to be an important social and economic event and was attended by livestock farmers from Soria and Segovia, and even from as far afield as Burgos and Santander.
+In the past, the Cantalojas Livestock Fair (which continues to be held every October 12) was an important socio-economic event, attended by livestock farmers from Soria and Segovia and even from Burgos and Santander.

 The most iconic thing about this area is its exceptional beech forest, covering some 400 hectares, which is one of the southernmost in Europe.